Why Compare Retirement Planning and Mountain Biking?

 Who Is On Your Team?

-Unfortunately, this common mountain biking issue is present in retirement planning.
+Unfortunately, this common mountain biking issue is also present in retirement planning.
 Even if you incorporate all the right components of a retirement plan, how do you know its put together correctly?
 Are you an expert on taxes, retirement investing, Social Security, estate planning, and insurance?
 The odds are slim that you are, or you know someone who is.
 It’s extremely rare to find a CPA/CFP®/JD, who is also an expert on health, life, and long-term care insurance as well as a Social Security expert.
 That’s why we take the team approach to retirement planning.
 We have financial advisors, Social Security experts, CPAs, estate planning attorneys, and insurance experts all involved in building retirement plans.
-They’re experts in close communication with your financial advisor and you as they build the plan with you.
-This approach allows for a plan that has a higher likelihood of meeting your goals.
+They’re experts in close communication with your financial advisor and you as they create the plan with you.
+This approach allows for a strategy that has a higher likelihood of meeting your goals.

 Retirement Plan that Fits You and Your Goals: